College-Track/fy21_hs_survey/text/executive_summary_pt1.md

 Unsurprisingly, students identified as a "Detractor" - as determined by our NPS question, had notably less positive answers on almost all (87%) of questions asked.
 Students marked as "Passive" also had a less favorable outlook, but only on around 30% of questions.
 No other student grouping across all of College Track had a consistently less positive outlook on questions.

-Males responded positively to over 60% of questions compared to females who only answered positively 44% of the time.
+Males responded positively to over 60% of questions compared to females who only answered positively 46% of the time.

-Our African Americans and Latinx students (of all genders) responded positively to roughly 50% of questions, but notably our African American, male students responded positively to 70% of questions.
-This was by far our highest positive response rate for any ethnicity/gender combination.
+Among ethnicities served, our African Americans led the way with positive responses on 61% of questions followed by our Latinx students who responded positively to 51% of questions.

-Finally, students with above a 3.25 GPA answered questions over 50% of questions positively, compared to students with below a 2.5 GPA answering only 42% of questions favorably.
+When looking at positivity rate by students' current cumulative GPA, the data is a bit more mixed.
+Students falling into a GPA range of 2.5 - 3.0 had the highest outlook on questions, responding positively to around 58% of questions.
+Compared to students with less than a 2.5 GPA who responded positively only 44% of the time.
+All other GPA groupings saw students respond positively around 50% - 54% of questions.

 #### Trends from Previous Years